RodZill4/material-maker/addons/material_maker/doc/node_filter_blend.rst

 Blend node
 ~~~~~~~~~~

-The blend node blends two inputs using an optional opacity.
+The **Blend** node blends two inputs using an optional opacity.
 It performs a blend operation
 defined by the blend mode between both inputs, and mixes the result with the bottom input
 using the opacity (defines by the *opacity* parameter, or the optional greyscale input).